-As of December 31, 2015, the General Partner held a 100% non-economic general partner interest in the Partnership and Diamondback had an approximate 88% limited partner interest in the Partnership.
+As of December 31, 2016, the General Partner held a 100% non-economic general partner interest in the Partnership and Diamondback had an approximate 83% limited partner interest in the Partnership.
+Following the Partnership's January 2017 underwritten public offering of common units, Diamondback owned approximately 74% of the Partnership's outstanding common units.
 Diamondback owns and controls the General Partner.